sriramab/gamamanual/WikiOnly/NewVersionChanges.md

 gives examples
 * the step of batch experiments is now executed after all repetitions of simulations are done (not after each one).
 They can however be still accessed using the attributes `simulations` (see Batch.gaml in Models Library)
 * signal and diffuse have been merged into a single statement
+* the name of a facet and the `:` should now be written without a space.

 # Enhancements in 1.7
 * multi-simulation